-Once that came to an end Elizabeth Harriet was free to accompany her mother and Wilkie on a six-month trip to France and Italy from 3 October 1863 to the last week of March 1864.
-She was just the age Wilkie had been when he went to Italy with his parents in 1836.
-It seems that she then returned to school with Miss Cresswell for the autumn term of 1864.
+No more entries appear with the name of Miss Milne and it seems that Elizabeth Harriet was taken from the school for a rather special educational trip of her own.
+On 3 October 1863 she accompanied her mother and Wilkie14 on a six-month trip to France and Italy returning in the last week of March 1864.15 She was just the age Wilkie had been when he went to Italy with his parents in 1836.